 Chief Executive | firstname.lastname@example.org

 Leighton joined the RES as Chief Executive in 2017.
-Prior to joining the Society, Leighton held directorial roles at a large academic publisher and at the Microbiology Society.
+Prior to joining the Society, Leighton held senior roles at a large academic publisher and at the Microbiology Society.
 A social scientist by background, he has a postgraduate diploma in Voluntary Sector Management from Cass Business School and a diploma in Charity Management from the Institute of Chartered Secretaries and Administrators.